Defold

 Type of the entity.

-An example is below, showing an update message being handled by simply printing out all the key-value pairs in the data table.
+The example below shows an update message being handled by printing out all the key-value pairs in the message's data table.

 pp_join